Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 “I think they killed the baby.
 I saw a lot of things.
 I saw very noble people become animals.
 And very plain people become noble.
 And my mother warned me that there would be worse to come.”

-Benjamin’s street smarts and small size made him indispensable to the vigilantes when on sabotage missions: the group targeted bridges and train tracks to slow the movement of German troops, in addition to stalling the transportation of Jews to concentration camps.
+Benjamin’s street smarts and small size made him indispensable to the vigilantes when on sabotage missions.
+The group targeted bridges and train tracks to slow the movement of German troops, in addition to stalling the transportation of Jews to concentration camps.

-Benjamin recalls that it was a rough life, drinking scummy pond water which left a sandy film on their throats, and living off mushrooms and berries.
+Benjamin recalls that it was a rough life, drinking scummy pond water which left a sandy film on their throats and living off mushrooms and berries.
 He and about two dozen others hid in the Lithuanian woods, training and preparing attacks against the Nazis.
 They slept in makeshift bunkers carved from tangled scrub.

 “To this day, I don’t know how we survived.”

 Shmuel’s body was never recovered, and Benjamin doesn’t know how he died.
-But there was no time for mourning, because by the summer of 1943 Heinrich Himmler had given the order that all Jews in the ghetto were to be liquidated.
-The Jews were urged to resist the Nazis, but eventually the ghettos were emptied and the Nazis rounded up the remaining Jews, shipping them off to death camps.
+But there was no time for mourning because, by the summer of 1943, Heinrich Himmler had given the order that all Jews in the ghetto were to be liquidated.
+The Jews were urged to resist the Nazis, but eventually, the ghettos were emptied and the Nazis rounded up the remaining Jews, shipping them off to death camps.
 The Avengers then worked with Russian soldiers who were advancing against the Nazis on Vilna.

 In the summer of 1944, when Soviet forces moved into Vilnius, it was The Avengers who helped them liberate the town.
 Nazi collaborators were shot on the spot.